 Cats tend to hide their pain more than dogs, and are less likely to cry out or attempt to move, but will simply lie still for longer periods.
 This is not always simply attributed to lack of energy due to old age, but can signal a cat who is feeling constant joint pain.

 With the increasing popularity of medicinal marijuana for human medical treatment, some pet owners are turning to their veterinarians and dispensaries for help in treating their beloved pets’ chronic pain as well.

-Dogs are more sensitive to the active ingredients in cannibus and hemp plants, CBD (Cannabidiol) and THC (Tetrahydrocannabinol), than humans and require a very LOW dose.
+Dogs are more sensitive to the active ingredients in cannibus and hemp plants, phytocannabinoids and THC (Tetrahydrocannabinol), than humans and require a very LOW dose.
 They should not be given highly psychotropic THC (marijuana) or “edibles” which can easily cause an overdose of undesired effects.
-Most remedies for pets, utilize only hemp-sourced CBD for pets designed specifically for them
+Most remedies for pets, utilize only hemp-sourced oils for pets designed specifically for them.

-For more information on CBD for pets click here.
+For more information on Hemp Oil for pets click here.